Traffic / Minor Offense Division

 - Persons who were delinquent, but are currently making payments or become current the date of the request, are not eligible for a reduction, but may be eligible to have the “failure to pay” notification removed from their driving record, if they are in good standing on a payment plan.

-A $50 Amnesty Program Fee will be charge for each eligible participant.
-This fee will be added to the first payment or lump sum amount.
+A $50 Amnesty Program Fee will be charged for each eligible participant.
+This fee will be added and must be paid along with the first payment or lump sum amount in order to participate in the amnesty program.

 - If you received a citation/ticket for a traffic or other minor offense, a Courtesy Notice may be mailed to you at the address on the citation.
 The Courtesy Notice includes: